Shawnigan Lake B & B

 Parks and Similar

 A popular sandy beach and wharf for diving into the lake.
-A 20-minute walk from the B&B.
+A 20-minute walk to the east from the B&B, in the village.

 This restored wooden trestle is apparently the largest of its kind in Canada.
-Once used for the railway, it is now part of Trans-Canada Trail and is a 20-minute walk from the trestle parking lot.
+Once used for the railway, it is now part of the Trans-Canada Trail and is a 20-minute walk from the trestle parking lot.
 It provides a spectacular crossing of the Koksilah River.
-A ten-minute drive from the B&B.
+A 10-minute drive to the west from the B&B.

 Cobble Hill Mountain Recreation Area

 The trails on the east side of the mountain are wide and well-kept.
 Very good viewpoints are found on the east and west sides of the summit.
 Good for a day hike.
-A ten minute drive from the B&B.
+A 10-minute drive to the north from the B&B.

 Maple Grove Park - Cowichan Bay Esturary Dike Walk